drand/website/docs/blog/2024-02-22-testnet-ceremony-post-mortem.md

 In a previous testnet upgrade (for `quicknet-t` on 2024-01-10) the network upgraded to v2.0.0-testnet.
 Due to some API incompatibilities, nodes on this new version were unable to connect to nodes older than v1.5.7. cLabs did not take part in this ceremony and have failed to upgrade their node (or respond materially) since then.
 As a result, their node forked from the rest of the network leaving the default network with 9 operational nodes.

-In preparation for the same ceremony, a new member of kenlabs inadvertently overwrote their `default` keypair by running an erroneous command.
+In preparation for the same ceremony, a new member of Ken Labs inadvertently overwrote their `default` keypair by running an erroneous command.
 We have since published a fix to make it harder to inadvertently overwrite a node's keypair without manually confirming it.
 This, coupled with reverse proxy issues rendered the ken labs node inoperative, bringing our total operational nodes on the `default` network to 8 - 1 node above threshold, and at risk of halting.

 ## The update before the ceremony
 Protocol Labs updated our nodes to v2.0.2-testnet first and initially everything looked fine.